In this article

 Reimbursable expenses are recorded on an income statement by debiting the specific expense account (like travel expenses or office supplies) and crediting cash or accounts payable.

-• Once verified, the accountant will record the expense, increasing the expense category and recognizing a payable to the employee.
+• Once verified, the accountant will record the expense, increasing the expense category and recognizing a payable to the employee

-• When the reimbursement is paid to the employee, the payable is cleared.
+• When the reimbursement is paid to the employee, the payable is cleared

-By following this method, businesses ensure that all expenses, even those initially paid for by employees, are accurately reflected in the company's financial statements.
+By following this method, businesses ensure that all expenses, even those initially paid by employees, are accurately reflected in the company's financial statements.

 Managing reimbursements with Ramp